islandbitcoin/lndg-startos/README.md

 # Basic instructions for setup of LNDg

 `lndg` is a Lite GUI web interface to analyze lnd data and leverage the backend database for automation tools around rebalancing and other basic maintenance tasks.
+This is considered a Power User LND Tool, and is not officially supported by Start9.

 ## Dependencies